Arguments

 can perform different kinds of cuts.
 Here are some examples.

-Other string functions:
+Other vector functions:

 ,